devgateway/jocds/docs/index.md

 # jOCDS Web - REST API

-Complete REST API documentation can be find on the [REST API module page](https://github.com/devgateway/jocds/tree/master/jocds-web)
+Complete REST API documentation can be found on the [REST API module page](/jocds/jocds-web)

 # jOCDS CLI - Command Line Interface

-The command line interface version of the tool has a separate [CLI module page](https://github.com/devgateway/jocds/tree/master/jocds-cli)
+The command line interface version of the tool has a separate [CLI module page](/jocds/jocds-cli)

 ## Thanks!